 Halal status: Only the seafood dishes at Chunsimine are Muslim-friendly.
 Although they don’t serve pork, the other meat at the eatery is not halal-certified.
-Alcohol is also served in establishment so, do dine at your own discretion.
+Do note that separate utensils and cutlery may not be available.
+Alcohol is also served in the establishment so, do dine at your own discretion.
 You can also request to do your prayers here.

 Address: 16, Changcheonjungang-ro 24beon-gil, Seogwipo-si, Jeju-do (Korean: 제주특별자치도 서귀포시 안덕면 창천중앙로24번길 16 2층)